Safeguards, Co-Benefits & SDGs

 The environmental and social problems we face are deeply interconnected.
 Designing solutions that address these issues requires careful attention to avoid creating new problems while solving existing ones.
 This principle is embodied in the phrase: "Do no harm."

-At its core, this principle ensures that projects are developed in a way that minimizes harm to both the enviornment and society.
+At its core, this principle ensures that projects are developed in a way that minimizes harm to both the environment and society.
 To achieve this, project developers should:

 Conduct Environmental and Social Risk Assessments